Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 2. Sign up using a government-issued ID

-Once you’ve chosen an exchange, keep in mind that all licensed exchanges in New York are required to comply with Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
+Once you’ve chosen an exchange, keep in mind that all licensed exchanges in Hawaii are required to comply with Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.

 These regulations require you to provide proof of a government-issued ID, your social security number and other important information to verify your identity when signing up for an account.

-After you’ve created an account with an exchange, select and purchase the coins you want.
+After you’ve created an account with an exchange, select and purchase the coins you’d like.

 Once you’ve made a purchase, please understand that you technically do not have full ownership over the coins or tokens you’ve purchased yet.
 Instead, the exchange holds them on your behalf.

-To have full ownership over your crypto assets, you must move them out of your exchange account into a non-custodial crypto wallet.
+To have full ownership over your crypto assets, you move them from the custody of an exchange and manage them with a non-custodial crypto wallet (learn more about these in the following section).
 This ensures you have total control over your funds and removes the risks associated with holding your coins on an exchange.

 A non-custodial crypto wallet is a type of software or a combination of hardware and software that helps you to store the private keys to your crypto assets.
-You can think of private keys like the password to your crypto.
+You can think of private keys like the password to your crypto that gives you access to your crypto on the blockchain.

-When you purchase a crypto asset from a centralized exchange like Coinbase, the private keys for your crypto asset are kept in a wallet on that exchange.
+When you purchase a crypto asset from a centralized exchange like Kraken, for example, the private keys for your crypto asset are kept in a wallet on that exchange.
 This type of wallet is often referred to as a custodial wallet.

-You don’t actually have control over the asset you’ve purchased until you move the asset into a non-custodial wallet.
+Again, you don’t actually have control over the asset you’ve purchased until you hold the private keys for that asset in a non-custodial wallet.

 As mentioned, non-custodial wallets include software and hardware wallets.